Ontario Court of Justice Practice Direction:

 Application

-1. This practice direction applies to all Ontario Court of Justice criminal cases involving out-of-custody accused persons in Brampton and Toronto as of November 1, 2023 in which the accused person has retained counsel (as described in paragraph 2) by their first appearance in case management court, or otherwise within four weeks of their first appearance.
+1. This practice direction applies to all Ontario Court of Justice criminal cases involving out-of-custody accused persons in the Court locations listed in Appendix A in which the accused person has retained counsel (as described in paragraph 2) by their first appearance in case management court, or otherwise within four weeks of their first appearance.

 2. This practice direction applies if counsel is retained, prepared to go on record, or otherwise confirms that they are prepared to represent the accused through the case management / intake phase, i.e. up to the setting of a trial or preliminary inquiry date.
 If counsel is not retained for a trial or preliminary inquiry, any trial or preliminary inquiry date must be set on a “with or without counsel” basis, and the accused must attend court when the trial or preliminary hearing date is formally set.